allends/graphene/README.md

 # Execute Git commands directly
 `graphene git <args...>`

+# Search remote branches
+graphene search
+# or
+graphene s

+Type your search query and use arrow keys to select from matching branches.
 ```

 ## Commands

 - `info` - Display information about Graphene CLI
 - `init` - Initialize a new Git repository
+- `auth` - Authenticate with GitHub
 - `create <name>` - Create a new branch in a stack
-- `branches` - List all branches grouped by stack
+- `list` - List all branches grouped by stack
 - `checkout` - Interactively checkout a branch
+- `search` - Search and checkout remote branches
+- `modify` - Add or amend changes to the current branch
 - `git [args...]` - Execute Git commands directly

 ## Development